stat6250-w18/course-questions-wiki/week-01/README.md

 - *Question* (akrishnamurthy−stat6250): How is a SAS program defined and what are the steps involved ?
 - Question (nshrivastava2-stat6250): What is the rules while creating datasets name or variables name?
 - Answer   (nshrivastava2-stat6250): 1) It should start with either with any letter or underscore,2)                             Should NOT use any number at the very first place,3) Should NOT use special character except _(underscore) and 4)             Should 32 character long.
-- Question (aguenane−stat6250):Do we have another program like Sass?
+- Question (aguenane−stat6250): Do we have another program like Sass?